Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 After navigating to the INPUTS control board, you will see a lot of panels.

 Each row of panels starting with an INPUT # panel corresponds to a single Input.
-Additional panels - without number in their names - correspond to all the inputs.
+Additional panels - without numbers in their names - correspond to all the inputs.

 In this article, we will discuss the INPUT # panel.